 The following information will help you answer the question, “Do mothers get paid for adoption?”

-While you’re sorting through the process of finding adoptive parents for your child, we can help handle whatever adoption- and pregnancy-associated costs are allowed by law so you can focus on doing what’s best for you and your baby.
+While you’re sorting through the process of finding adoptive parents for your child, we can help handle whatever adoption- and pregnancy-associated costs that are allowed by law so that you can focus on doing what’s best for you and your baby.

 While the laws in your state will determine how much living expenses you can receive, and what type, choosing an adoptive family in another state could make you eligible to receive living expenses in accordance with the adoptive family’s state laws rather than your own.
 This could mean more living expenses to help support you during your pregnancy, depending on which state’s living expense laws are more beneficial to you Contact us now to learn more about this option and how we can help you maximize the amount of living expenses you can receive.